nmfs-ost/AA-SI_GCPSetup/README.md

 ---

-### 2. Authenticate with GCP
+### Step 2 — Authenticate with GCP

-Next, sign in with your NOAA credentials and point gcloud at the AA-SI project:
+Next, sign in with your NOAA credentials and point `gcloud` at the AA-SI project:

 ```bash
 gcloud auth application-default login && \